 Atlas Islamic Equity Composite enables Unit holders to participate in a diversified portfolio of Shariah Compliant securities such as equities, profit bearing securities and other Shariah Compliant securities available outside Pakistan.
 The Management Company manages the composite with the objective of maximizing Unit Holders' returns on their Investments while at all times observing prudent investment practices, the highest professional standards, all applicable laws, and the Islamic Shariah as advised by the Shariah Board.
-Currently the composite comprises of one portfolio i.e. Atlas Islamic Stock Fund (AISF).
+Currently the composite comprises of two portfolio i.e. Atlas Islamic Stock Fund (AISF) and Atlas Islamic Dedicated Stock Fund (AIDSF).
 AISF was launched on January 15, 2007 as an open-end Equity Scheme.
-AISF's return since inception stands at 398.91%.
-Particulars of AISF performance since launch of fund are as below:
+AISF's return and Compound Annual Growth Rate (CAGR) since inception stands at 387.99% and 13.86%, respectively.